taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 **Predicability**: In a scaling application, state management needs to stay predictable.
 When you alter your state, it should be clear which components care about it.
 It should also be clear who alters the state in the first place.
 In an unidirectional data flow one stakeholder alters the state, the state gets stored, and the state flows down from one place, for instance a stateful component, to all child components that are interested in the state.

-**Maintainability:** When collaborating in a team on a scaling application, it is a requirement that the state management is predicatblte.
+**Maintainability:** When collaborating in a team on a scaling application, one requirement of state management is predictability.
 Humans are not capable to keep track of a growing bidirectional data flow.
 It is a limitation by nature.
 That's why the state management stays more maintainable when it is predictable.
 Otherwise, when people cannot reason about the state, they introduce inefficient state handling.
-To do: 1.Satz: one requirement of state management is predictability.

 But maintainability doesn't come without any cost in a unidirectinal data flow.
 Even though the state is predictable, it often needs to be refactored thoughtfully.
 In a later chapter, you will read about those refactorings such as lifting state or higher order components for local state.